Allyson Felix launches a child care initiative for athlete moms

 "I felt like I had to win all the medals, do all the things, before I could even think about starting a family, and that's something that I don't want my daughter to feel," she told NPR's Morning Edition.

-This week, she is kicking off an initiative with her sponsor Athleta and the nonprofit group &Mother to provide free child care to athletes, coaches and staff at the U.S. Track and Field championships.
+This week, she's kicking off an initiative with her sponsor Athleta and the nonprofit group &Mother to provide free child care to athletes, coaches and staff at the U.S. Track and Field championships.
 Felix's Team USA teammate and two-time world champion, Alysia Montaño, co-founded &Mother.

-The runner says the burden of child care costs is "the biggest barrier" to women continuing to compete at a high level.
+The runner said the burden of child care costs is "the biggest barrier" to women continuing to compete at a high level.

 Felix began her advocacy journey after becoming a mother in 2018.
 When she was 32 weeks pregnant, she was diagnosed with severe pre-eclampsia, a potentially life-threatening condition.
 She had to have an emergency C-section and her daughter spent the first month of her life in a neonatal intensive care unit.